johnnysand7/steam-study/README.md

   trying to connect users (rather than recommend games),
   this felt appropriate.
 * Very sparse profile summaries and information
 * Current model only works for the 150k people already collected.
 * Current genres pulled from the store are pretty vague and
 too general.
-See below:

 * I would like to use the community-chosen tags to created
 better defined genres, factoring the order of the tags.
 Currently, games like CS:GO and BattleBlock Theater are under